rubocop/ruby-style-guide/README.md

 * Keep existing comments up-to-date.
 No comment is better than an outdated comment.
 * Avoid writing comments to explain bad code.
-Try to refactor the code to make it self-explanatory.
+Refactor the code to make it self-explanatory.
+(Do or do not - there is no try.)

 ## Annotations